sparecrypto/sparecrypto.github.io/README.md

 **_Disclaimer_**

-_Spare Crypto was created by Crypto Stockbok (B_S_Z) in March, 2020 and hosted previously on DPage service which was shut down on August 2020.
+_Spare Crypto was created by [Crypto Stockbook](https://t.me/cryptostockbook) ([B_S_Z](https://t.me/b_s_z)) in March, 2020 and hosted previously on DPage service which was shut down on August 2020.
 The content we provide is for informational purposes only.
 This is not an investment and financial advice or recommendation_